MicrosoftDocs/bot-docs/articles/bot-framework-activity-concept.md

 ---
-title: Bot Framework Dialogs | Microsoft Docs
+title: Activities in the Bot Framework | Microsoft Docs
-description: Overview of the dialog concept for the Bot Framework
+description: Overview of the activity concept in the Bot Framework
 services: Bot Framework
 documentationcenter: BotFramework-Docs
 author: DeniseMak